MicrosoftDocs/win32/desktop-src/Msi/ice94.md

 ---
-Description: 'ICE94 checks the Shortcut table, Feature table, and MsiAssembly table and posts a warning if there are any unadvertised shortcuts pointing to an assembly file in the global assembly cache.' ms.assetid: '9b1b25b5-b190-47c2-8d43-fa3964e87a6f'
+Description: ICE94 checks the Shortcut table, Feature table, and MsiAssembly table and posts a warning if there are any unadvertised shortcuts pointing to an assembly file in the global assembly cache. ms.assetid: 9b1b25b5-b190-47c2-8d43-fa3964e87a6f
 title: ICE94
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE94